PepperoniJoe/Beacon/README.md

 Swift, CoreBluetooth, CoreLocation, UIKit, CAReplicatorLayer

 Created for devices running iOS 12 and later so that older phones can be used as beacons.\
-The app allows the phone to operate as a beacon and allows the app to change beacon settings.\
+The app allows the phone to operate as a beacon and allows the app to change beacon settings.

-The app was designed to work with the Beacon Detector app.
+This app has a companion app [Beacon Detector](https://github.com/PepperoniJoe/BeaconDetector) which responds to this app's beacon.

 **See Also:** \
 [Quickies - a variety of example iOS apps](https://github.com/PepperoniJoe/Quickies)\